-Sarah is registered with the Australian Counselling Association, Psychotherapy and Counselling Federation Australia and Australian Community Counselling Association– as a counsellor and clinical supervisor, the Australian Register of Counsellors and Psychotherapists (ARCAP) and is certified with the online counselling directory and psychology today.
+Sarah is a registered counsellor and clinical supervisor with the Australian Counselling Association, Psychotherapy and Counselling Federation of Australia, Australian Community Counselling Association, and the Australian Register of Counsellors and Psychotherapists (ARCAP).
+She is also listed with the Online Counselling Directory and Psychology Today.

 Over the past 14 years Sarah has prided herself on acquiring diverse and evidence based training and undertaking professional development courses.